temporalio/documentation/docs/clusters.md

 Temporal's Archival feature is considered **experimental** and not subject to normal [versioning and support policy](/clusters).

-Archival is not supported when running Temporal via docker-compose and is disabled by default when installing the system manually and when deploying via [helm charts](https://github.com/temporalio/helm-charts/blob/master/templates/server-configmap.yaml) (but can be enabled in the [config](https://github.com/temporalio/temporal/blob/master/config/development.yaml)).
+Archival is not supported when running Temporal via docker-compose and is disabled by default when installing the system manually and when deploying through [helm charts](https://github.com/temporalio/helm-charts/blob/master/templates/server-configmap.yaml) (but can be enabled in the [config](https://github.com/temporalio/temporal/blob/master/config/development.yaml)).

 ## Multi-Cluster Replication